stefankober/minimal-systemigram-description-language/README.md

 Try the editor here: [Systemigram Editor](https://stefankober.github.io/minimal-systemigram-description-language/)

 The help page will give you a good overview of what this project is about.
+Examples to copy and paste are in [SysPatLib](https://github.com/stefankober/minimal-systemigram-description-language/tree/master/SysPatLib).

 From here you can jump to: